seL4/docs/_sel4_release/seL4_0.0.1-rt-dev.md

 ## Highlights

-  \* Maximum priorities
+  * Maximum priorities

-  :   -   Previously seL4 would not allow threads to set any other
-          thread's priority to higher than its own.
+      -Previously seL4 would not allow threads to set any other thread's priority to higher than its own.
 This has been extracted into a separate field for the RT kernel, a maximum priority, which limits what thread cans set their own or other threads priorities to.

-  \* Scheduling contexts
+  * Scheduling contexts

-  :   -   This branch adds scheduling contexts to seL4, which represent
+      -This branch adds scheduling contexts to seL4, which represent CPU time.
-          CPU time.
 Scheduling contexts are separate to threads (although threads required one to run) and can be passed around over IPC.